Floorp-Projects/Floorp/media/libjpeg/README.md

 libjpeg v7+ features, nor to produce identical output to libjpeg v7+ in all cases (see below.)

-By passing an argument of `--with-jpeg7` or `--with-jpeg8` to `configure`, or an argument of `-DWITH_JPEG7=1` or `-DWITH_JPEG8=1` to `cmake`, you can build a version of libjpeg-turbo that emulates the libjpeg v7 or v8 ABI, so that programs that are built against libjpeg v7 or v8 can be run with libjpeg-turbo.
+By passing an argument of `-DWITH_JPEG7=1` or `-DWITH_JPEG8=1` to `cmake`, you can build a version of libjpeg-turbo that emulates the libjpeg v7 or v8 ABI, so that programs that are built against libjpeg v7 or v8 can be run with libjpeg-turbo.
 The following section describes which libjpeg v7+ features are supported and which aren't.

 ### Support for libjpeg v7 and v8 Features